p3r/dbgrandi.github.io/source/posts/growing_beyond_junior.markdown

 ## Beyond practice… Projects, Peers, Passion, and Play

 The concept of practicing programming is something that we can explore a bit and expand upon.
-I was talking with [@lazerwalker](https://twitter.com/lazerwalker) recently about this post and he pointed me to a [paper by Mitchel Resnick](http://web.media.mit.edu/~mres/papers/constructionism-2014.pdf) that looks at the design of the [Scratch](https://scratch.mit.edu) through the lens of Four P’s of Creative Learning: Projects, Peers, Passion, and Play.
+I was talking with [@lazerwalker](https://twitter.com/lazerwalker) recently about this post and he pointed me to a [paper by Mitchel Resnick](http://web.media.mit.edu/~mres/papers/constructionism-2014.pdf) that looks at the design of [Scratch](https://scratch.mit.edu) through the lens of Four P’s of Creative Learning: Projects, Peers, Passion, and Play.

 #### Projects